 Vietnamese Banh Mi Sandwich

 Street food is a weakness of mine.
 When I travel anywhere, it’s the first thing I look for.
-You can often get the real sense of a country’s (or city’s) culinary clout by what you purchase from a rickety cart on a bustling corner.
+You can often get a real sense of a country’s (or city’s) culinary clout by what you purchase from a rickety cart on a bustling corner.

 In some way, such workman-meals give away a culture’s deeper secrets.
 What can the average cart-pushing cook whip up on the sidewalk?
 What does that say about a people group’s creativity, ingenuity, and zest for life?